 Small-Missile Debris Test

-If your windows are 30 feet or more above ground level, they are required to complete small-missile debris testing.
+If your windows are 30 feet or more above ground level, they require a completion of small-missile debris testing.
 To pass this testing, the windows must be able to withstand impacts from 10 ball bearings traveling at 50 mph.
 The product is then subjected to wind loads for 9,000 cycles.

 Impact Window Performance in the Real World

-While impact windows are designed to handle an incredible amount of damage – up to winds of 140 mph – the exact conditions outside during a Category 5 hurricane are impossible to predict.
-What is possible to forecast, however, is that impact-resistant windows are your home’s best chance for protection from the onslaught of a Category 5 storm like Hurricane Michael.
+While reaserch designed impact windows to handle an incredible amount of damage – up to winds of 140 mph – the exact conditions outside during a Category 5 hurricane are impossible to predict.
+What is possible to forecast, however, is that impact-resistant windows are your home’s best chance for protection.
+Especially from the onslaught of a Category 5 storm like Hurricane Michael.

 Hurricane Season is Gone, But the Savings from Impact Windows Last Year-Round!